testfairy/docs/docs/04_iOS_SDK/36_Upload_dSYMs_(script).md

 1. Locate your dSYM directory as described [here](/iOS_SDK/Handling_Missing_dSYMs.html)
 2. Download the upload dSYM script from [here]("https://s3.amazonaws.com/testfairy/sdk/upload-dsym.sh")
-3. Login to TestFairy and open the preferences.
-4. Click the 'Upload API Key' section and copy your key (make sure not to use your App-token, which is a different thing entirely).
+3. Go to  https://app.testfairy.com/settings/#apikey and copy your Upload API key (you will pass it as parameter to the cript).
 4. Run this script:

 	 ```